 Amend paragraph 8 of Schedule 16 as follows:

 8. Step 2 is the application of the cost allocation rules set out below.
-These rules are only for all-the-way tariffs and do not apply to LDNO tariffs.
+These rules are only for all-the-way tariffs and do not apply to QNO tariffs.

 Amend paragraphs 10 and 11 of Schedule 16 as follows:

-10. Step 4 uses price control condition calculations, actual expenditure data and forecast expenditure data in order to determine discount percentages, which are then applied to all-the-way tariffs in order to produce LDNO tariffs.
+10. Step 4 uses price control condition calculations, actual expenditure data and forecast expenditure data in order to determine discount percentages, which are then applied to all-the-way tariffs in order to produce QNO tariffs.

 11. Step 4 is independent from Steps 1 to 3.
-In practical terms, Step 4 must be performed first, as the discount percentages are used within Step 1 to combine volume forecasts for all-the-way and portfolio tariffs into a single composite dataset for each type of end user.
+In practical terms, Step 4 must be performed first.
+This is because the discount percentages used to determine QNO tariffs are used within Step 1 to combine volume forecasts for all-the-way tariffs and portfolio tariffs into a single composite dataset for each type of end user.

 Amend paragraph 13 of Schedule 16 as follows:

-13. For users that are acting as LDNOs, tariffs are portfolio tariffs with the same tariff components as the corresponding all-the-way end user tariff, excluding reactive power charges (but prices for some tariff components may be calculated as zero).
+13. For QNOs, tariffs are applied in respect of users connected to the QNO's network, which comprise the same tariff components as the DNO Party's all-the-way tariffs to equivalent end users, excluding reactive power charges (but prices for some tariff components may be calculated as zero).

 Amend paragraph 53 of Schedule 16 as follows:

-53. The volume forecasts for portfolio tariffs are multiplied by the LDNO discount percentages determined in Step 4, and combined with the all-the-way volume forecasts for each end user type.
+53. The volume forecasts for portfolio tariffs are multiplied by the QNO discount percentages determined in Step 4, and combined with the all-the-way volume forecasts for each end user type.
 These combined volume forecasts are used throughout Steps 2 and 3 of the methodology.

 Amend paragraphs 95 and 96 of Schedule 16 as follows:

-95. The final tariffs for demand (before rounding and application of LDNO discounts) are determined on the basis of an allocation with the single adder included in costs.
+95. The final tariffs for demand (before rounding and application of discount percentages for QNOs) are determined on the basis of an allocation with the single adder included in costs.
 Tariffs for generation do not have any revenue matching element.

 Step 4: Price control disaggregation

-96. Step 4 involves calculations based on price control and expenditure data which produce a series of discount percentages to be used to determine portfolio tariffs for LDNOs.
+96. Step 4 involves calculations based on price control and expenditure data which produce a series of discount percentages to be used to determine portfolio tariffs.

 Amend paragraph 98 of Schedule 16 as follows: